Eligibility

 Home / International Student Status

-From October 2020 onwards, the residential eligibility rules have been relaxed and candidates may apply for NINE DTP funding irrespective of their residential status or nationality.
+Since October 2020, UKRI has permitted candidates to apply for NINE DTP funding irrespective of their residential status or nationality.

 However, applicants and supervisors should be aware of the following:

-- NINE DTP may only award a maximum of 30% of all studentships to international candidates, as defined by the ESRC and UKRI (please see gull guidance below)
+1. NINE DTP may only award a maximum of 30% of all studentships to international candidates, as defined by the ESRC and UKRI (please see full guidance below)

 Candidates and supervisors should discuss the eligibility of all applicants to determine whether the candidate would be considered a home or international student.